William Craig (author)

-William Craig (1929 – September 22, 1997) was an American author of fiction and non-fiction.
+William Craig (1929 – September 22, 1997) was an American historian and author of fiction and non-fiction.

 Writing career

 His first book, The Fall of Japan (1968), is a non-fiction account of the last weeks of the Second World War in the Pacific.

 Craig's first novel, The Tashkent Crisis (1971), is a Cold War Era thriller about espionage and international politics.
 His second book on the Second World War, Enemy at the Gates: The Battle for Stalingrad, was published in 1973.
-Incidents from the history were used to structure the movie Enemy at the Gates (2001).
+Incidents from history were used to structure the movie Enemy at the Gates (2001).
 Craig's final book was a spy thriller, The Strasbourg Legacy (1975).

 Personal life

 He married Eleanor Russell, who — as Eleanor Craig — was the bestselling author of four books, including P.S.
 You're Not Listening (1972).
 They had four children.

 Their second son, William Craig, is the author of Yankee Come Home: On the Road from San Juan Hill to Guantanamo (2012).